pipeforce/pipeforce.github.io/docs/guides/60_schema-and-objects.md

 }
 ```

 You can see that it defines four fields of different types: The `firstName`, `lastName`, `age` and `gender` of a person.
-Within your application you can then refer to it at any place as the model with a clearly defined structure.
+Within your application, you can then refer to it at any place as the model with a clearly defined structure.

 By default, a JSON schema which describes an object within PIPEORCE is placed in a property using this key path: